kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 An activity diagram is a visual representation of the workflow of steps and actions that occurs when the customer interacts with the system.
 It starts at the top and flows downwards, showcasing different steps and actions that are required by the customer or relationship manager.
 As showcased through the diagram, most of the steps are in the background, and doesn't involve the consumer.
 This makes things more efficient as the relationship manager already has all the information available to them, and maximises their chance of selling the product to the customer.

-We experienced some trouble with the Activity diagram as we weren't sure how specific or brief we needed to be.
-Furthermore, we weren't sure whether to model the current system or the proposed system However we opted to make the activity diagrams succinct and easy to read without compromising the amount of information.
+We experienced some trouble with the Activity diagram as we weren't sure how specific or brief we needed to be and whether to model the current system or the proposed system.
+However we opted to make the activity diagrams succinct and easy to read without compromising the amount of information.
 We created two separate activity diagrams that detail the series of events that inbound calling customers and outbound called customers will go through on the proposed system.

 <img src="Diagrams/ActivityDiagram.png" width = "100%">

 However after creating the diagrams, we planned a group discussion later in the week where further edits will be made to the activity diagram to help finalise it.
 With the edited activity diagrams, we added columns for the stakeholders, which better visualises the diagrams and showcases the differences between the two stakeholders.
-Furthermore, it conveys the flow of activities and the different actions that are completed throughout the process.

 <img src="Diagrams/InboundActivityDiagram.png" width = "100%">